Maximum and minimum degree conditions for embedding trees: Concluding remarks

-\subsubsection{Lower bounds on the minimum degree}
+\subsection{Lower bounds on the minimum degree}

 Let us now discuss why variants of Conjecture~\ref{conj:ell} (or of Theorem~\ref{main}) with bounds on the minimum degree that are below the threshold $\frac k2$ are not possible.
 In fact, if we do not add further restrictions and the minimum degree of the host graph $G$ is only bounded by some function $f(k)< \lfloor\frac k2\rfloor$, then no maximum degree bound can make $G$ contain all $k$-edge trees.
 In order to see this, it suffices consider $K_{n_1, n_2}$, the complete bipartite graph with classes of size $n_1:=\lfloor{\tfrac{k-1}{2}\rfloor}$ and $n_2:=n-\lfloor{\tfrac{k-1}{2}\rfloor}$, respectively.
-No perfectly (or almost perfectly) balanced $k$-edge tree embeds into $K_{n_1, n_2}$, since one would need to use at least $\lfloor\tfrac{k+1}{2}\rfloor$ vertices from each class.
+No perfectly (or almost perfectly) balanced\footnote{We say that a tree $T$ is perfectly (or almost perfectly) balanced if the bipartition classes of $T$ are of the same size (or differ by one).} $k$-edge tree embeds into $K_{n_1, n_2}$, since one would need to use at least $\lfloor\tfrac{k+1}{2}\rfloor$ vertices from each class.

 One might think that perhaps the situation changes if we require the minimum degree bound $f(k)$ to be at least as large as the smaller bipartition class of the tree.
-But that is not true: Let $\ell\in\mathbb N$ such that $\ell +2$ divides $k+1$, and let $T$ be obtained from a $2\frac{k+1}{\ell +2}$-edge path by adding $\ell-2$ new leaf neighbours to every other vertex on the path.
+But that is not true: Let $k,\ell\in\mathbb N$ such that $\ell +2$ divides $k+1$, and let $T$ be obtained from a $2\frac{k+1}{\ell}$-edge path by adding $\ell-2$ new leaf neighbours to every other vertex on the path.
 This tree has bipartition classes of sizes $\frac{1}\ell (k+1)$ and $\frac{\ell -1}\ell (k+1)$.
-However, it cannot be embedded into the graph obtained by joining a universal vertex to a disjoint union of (any number of) complete graphs of order $c:=\lfloor\frac {k-1}2\rfloor$, since for every $v\in V(T)$, at least one component of $T-v$ has at least $\lceil\tfrac k2\rceil >c$ vertices.
+However, it cannot be embedded into the graph obtained by joining a universal vertex to a disjoint union of (any number of) complete graphs of order $c:=\lfloor\frac {k-1}2\rfloor$, since for every $v\in V(T)$, at least one component of $T-v$ has at least $\tfrac k2 >c$ vertices.

-\subsubsection{Higher connectivity}
+\subsection{Higher connectivity}

 All the examples from the previous section, as well as Examples~\ref{ex:extremal_4k/3} and~\ref{example2} from Section~\ref{tightness}, have a cutvertex.
 So one might think that in a $c$-connected host graph, for some $c\ge2$ which might even depend on $k$, we could cope with lower bounds on the minimum (or maximum) degree.